Aberystwyth, town of broken hearts and broken cornets

-After travelling all over the world—from South America to Asia and Polynesia and all over Europe—I can honestly say I have never been to any land where I didn’t meet at least one person who had heard of the town.
+After travelling all over the world—from South America to Asia and Polynesia—I can honestly say I have never been to any land where I didn’t meet at least one person who had heard of the town.

 I first realised this when I was in Borneo.
 I was deep in the heart of the rainforest, on the mighty Rajang river, meeting with a tribal elder to discuss the possibility of dancing the Ngajat with his daughter.

-He asked me where I was from and when I told him Aberystwyth his face lit up and he glanced up at the Heavens in disbelief.
+He asked me where I was from and when I told him Aberystwyth his face lit up, he glanced up at the Heavens in disbelief.
 ‘So it really exists, then?
 We thought it was a make-believe place, told of old in our legends, like Troy, Nineveh and Timbuktu.
-A fabulous town.’
+A fabulous town’.

 ‘Well, it is pretty fabulous,’ I said.
 ‘It’s got a Cliff Railway.’